functions in python

 - Didn’t you notice passing arguments to a function already?
 Look into the above example closely:

-reader("John Doe") reader("Jane Doe")
+reader("John Doe") reader("Jane Doe") - The function call

-passes the strings “John Doe” and “Jane Doe” as arguments to the function.
+reader()passes the strings “John Doe” and “Jane Doe” as arguments to the function.

 There you go, now you can create your own functions and play with it.